MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

 ```

 > [!TIP]
 > The `DEBUG=myapp:*` part of the command above means you are telling Node.js that you want to turn on logging for debugging purposes.
 Remember to replace 'myapp' with your app name.
-You can find your app name in package.json file under "name" property.
-The `npm start` command is telling npm to run the scripts in your package.json file.
+You can find your app name in the `package.json` file under the "name" property.
+The `npm start` command is telling npm to run the scripts in your `package.json` file.

 7. You can now view the running app by opening a web browser and going to: **localhost:3000**